Missouri Hourly Paycheck Calculator

 Kansas City and St. Louis levy an earnings tax on wages.
 If your worksite or residency triggers it, your employer withholds and remits to that city.

-Input overtime using the proper multiplier (typically 1.5× after 40 hours).
-Enter differentials, tips, and supplemental wages separately so the calculator recomputes federal, state, and city withholding accurately.
+Input overtime at 1.5× after 40 hours.
+Enter differentials, tips, and supplemental wages separately for correct federal, state, and city withholding.

 Yes.
-Choose a nonresident scenario.
-Missouri state withholding generally applies to Missouri-sourced wages; some cities also withhold a nonresident earnings tax for work performed in city limits.
+Missouri state withholding applies to Missouri-sourced wages; city earnings tax may apply for work performed in city limits.

-Use the IRS multiple-jobs W-4 guidance and ensure MO W-4 reflects your situation.
-Model each job separately, especially if only one is in a city with an earnings tax.
+Follow IRS multiple-jobs guidance and ensure MO W-4 reflects your situation.
+Model each job separately, especially if one triggers city earnings tax.

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Missouri state and any city earnings tax apply either way.
+Employers may use flat or aggregate federal method; Missouri state and city earnings tax still apply.

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency, city/residency, and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, and run the estimate with pay frequency, city/residency, and deductions.

 State List